ihmeuw/vivarium_research/docs/source/models/causes/other_causes/index.rst

 Scope
 +++++

-This cause model document existing as an intermim solution to these issues specific discussed in the :ref:`background morbidity page <other_causes_ylds>`, specifically designed for the :ref:`nutrition optimization pregnancy model <2021_concept_model_vivarium_nutrition_optimization_pregnancies>`.
+This cause model document serves as an interim solution to these issues specific discussed in the :ref:`background morbidity page <other_causes_ylds>`, specifically designed for the :ref:`nutrition optimization pregnancy model <2021_concept_model_vivarium_nutrition_optimization_pregnancies>`.

 Cause Model Diagram
 +++++++++++++++++++